Pentanema britannica: Medicinal uses

-Pentanema brittanica is used in Chinese Herbalism by harvesting and drying the flower.
+Pentanema britannica is used in Chinese Herbalism by harvesting and drying the flower.
 It has been used to treat sputum, as the Chinese found it to be beneficial when phlegm has accumulated in the bronchi.
 Other symptoms in which it has been found to be a clinical remedy for are nausea, vomiting, hiccups, and flatulence.
 The severity of the condition determines what part of the plant is used; if the symptoms are mild, the leaves are used, whereas more severe cases require use of the flowers.

 A multitude of different chemical constituents have been isolated from Pentanema britannica.
 Some of the chemical constituents include steroids, terpenoids, phenolics and flavonoids.
 The majority of these compounds are found in the flowers and have been found to have anticancer, antioxidant, anti-inflammatory, neuroprotective and hepatoprotective properties.
 Pentanema britannica has pharmacological potential.

 Origin and current distribution

-Pentanema brittanica is native to regions of Europe and Asia and was first observed in North America after introduction to Ontario, Canada in 1928 and observation in Long Island, New York before 1915.
-Following the introduction of Pentanema brittanica in New York, it was then introduced to Michigan in 1990, Minnesota in 2004, and Oregon in 2002.
+Pentanema britannica is native to regions of Europe and Asia and was first observed in North America after introduction to Ontario, Canada in 1928 and observation in Long Island, New York before 1915.
+Following the introduction of Pentanema britannica in New York, it was then introduced to Michigan in 1990, Minnesota in 2004, and Oregon in 2002.

 The current distribution of this species is extensive and includes a multitude of countries spanning several continents.
 In Europe, this includes Albania, Austria, Belgium, Bulgaria, Czech Republic, Slovakia, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Luxembourg, Netherlands, Norway, Poland, Romania, Russia/USSR (Northern Region, Baltic Region, Central Region, Southwestern Region, Crimea, Southeastern Region), Spain, Sweden, Switzerland, Turkey (European part), and Yugoslavia.
 In Asia, this includes China (North and Northeastern), Korea, Iran, Armenia, Kurdistan, Dzhyuungaria-Kashgaria, Mongolia, USSR (Eastern Siberia, Far East, Soviet Central Asia), and several of the Japanese islands (Hokkaido, Honshu, Shikoku, and Kyushu).
 In North America, this includes Canada (Ontario and Quebec) and the United States (New York, Michigan, Minnesota, and Oregon).

 Modes of distribution

-Several modes of distribution have been identified for being responsible for the spread of P. brittanica.
+Several modes of distribution have been identified for being responsible for the spread of P. britannica.
 These include contaminated plant parts (specifically hostas), wind, and locally on machinery within plant nurseries.
 An example of this was how it was discovered in November 1999 within a west Michigan nursery and was found difficult to control after being accidentally imported with Dutch hosta plants.
-Furthermore, due to its known medicinal uses, I. brittanica may also be transported via humans within passenger baggage.
+Furthermore, due to its known medicinal uses, P. britannica may also be transported via humans within passenger baggage.